hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-create-a-ci-cd-pipeline-to-execute-automation-test-suite-with-hpe-greenlake-for-containers.md

 The scripts for the above operations include verification points and required performance metrics.
 The automation suite starts recording the required time for the cluster to become ready upon the trigger of the cluster creation process.
 In a similar way, other cluster operations-related data can also be collected.

-Katalon Studio provides HTML-based reports or console logs to view the data after execution has been performed.
+Katalon Studio provides HTML-based reports or console logs to view the data after execution has been completed.
 Any test script can help to extract the required data in the form of a plain text-based file like .csv.
 However, CircleCI provides functionality to export this .csv file as an artifact inside the job.
 Such artifacts data can be combined into the database.
 To demonstrate the collected data in visualized manner, the Grafana dashboard can be helpful.

 ![Architectural Diagram](/img/capture.jpg "Architectural Diagram")